-Eric Zavilla Executive Director of Tickets Sales and Retention
+Eric Zavilla Executive Director of Tickets Sales & Retention

-Eric Zavilla is in his 18th season with the Wolves and serves as the team’s director of season ticket sales.
-The 42-year-old Palatine native joined the club as a ticket sales representative in 1999.
+Eric Zavilla is in his 19th season with the Wolves and serves as the team’s executive director of ticket sale and retention.
+The 43-year-old Palatine native joined the club as a ticket sales representative in 1999.
 He rose through the ranks as account executive, senior account executive, season ticket sales manager, director of season ticket sales, executive director of ticket sales and services and executive director of season ticket sales and retention.

-Jackie Schroeder is in her 13th season with the Wolves and second as the senior director of ticket retention and services.
+Jackie Schroeder is in her 14th season with the Wolves and third as the senior director of ticket retention and services.

-The 34-year-old Bloomingdale native joined the organization as a ticket sales and services assistant in September 2004.
+The 35-year-old Bloomingdale native joined the organization as a ticket sales and services assistant in September 2004.
 She served as ticket sales and services manager before assuming her current role in June 2015.